 There is advice thrown around such as “work on your empathy skills”, but it’s not that simple without a deep understanding of human psychology and self-development.
 Anyone can tell you to be more empathic, but how do you actually do it?
 How do you implement it?
 And how do you measure if it has an impact on your team’s collaborative performance?

 That’s why we’ve kept this list to actionable tactics that you can implement today.
 Because if you can’t measure it, you can’t improve it (not in a practical sense at least).
 However, there are still important collaboration skills you should hone.
 Let’s take a look at the top three of them.

 Skill #1: Adaptability #

-One of the biggest challenges you'll face when building a product is managing the different types of personalities that exist on your team.
+One of the biggest challenges you'll face when building a product is managing the relationships and balancing the different types of personalities that exist on your team.
 You could also be working together with a multi-national team, spread across the globe.

-Being able to adapt quickly to different ways of collaboration, asynchronous communication, and various types of teamwork, yet still efficiently get the job done, is one of the essential skills you’ll need to improve the performance of your team.
+Being able to adapt quickly to different ways of collaboration, asynchronous communication, and various types of teamwork, yet still efficiently get the job done, is one of the essential leadership skills you’ll need to improve the performance of your team.